 3-D conformal radiation therapy

 Before the use of CT scans, it was hard to target cancer cells for radiation therapy.
 CT gives a 2-D means of finding the area to be treated.
-But a 3-D view shows all the borders of the cancer growth.
+But CT and MRI can be used to provide a 3-D view that shows all the borders of the cancer growth.
 This allows for more precise treatment planning.

 Intensity-modulated radiation therapy (IMRT)